jeremytammik/ElementModifier/README.md

 Delete is happy with just that.

-Settype required an element id of the new type to set.
+Settype requires the element id of the new type to set.

 Move requires three tokens for the X, Y and Z coordinates of the new location point.